zNaLa/docs/docs/Settings.md

 ![Prevent duplicates example](/img/docs/settings/prevent-duplicates-example.png)

 ## Default Volume
+---
 :::info Note
 This is a Premium-only feature.
-[Subscribe](https://rythm.fm/premium) in order to activate this feature.
+You will need to [subscribe](https://rythm.fm/premium) in order to activate this.
 :::

 **This is not the same as `!volume`.** This is for changing the default volume for new listening sessions.
 If you need to change the volume for the current listening session, use `!volume <1-200>`, for example: `!volume 50`